-The BMX Pump Track at Standon Bowers' Outdoor Eduction Centre was constructed on behalf of Staffordshire County Council.
+The BMX Pump Track built by Clark & Kent Contractors at Standon Bowers' Outdoor Education Centre was constructed on behalf of Staffordshire County Council.

-The track is cut into a sloping site enabling a design that helps combine BMX rider safety with a fast flowing circuit.
+The track is cut into a sloping site and this enabled Clark & Kent to come up with a design that helps combine BMX rider safety with a fast flowing circuit.

-Clark & Kent provided a tarmacadam start hill, berms and return paths along with a limestone surface.
+Clark & Kent incorporated a tarmacadam start hill, sloping berms and return paths as well as laying the track out with a limestone surface.

 Formerly the Standon Boys' Farm Home, established in 1885, Standon Bowers offers state-of-the-art facilities and activities to challenge and engage its students.

-Since completion, the BMX Pump Track has given the Outdoor Education centre the provision to help develop life skills and confidence building among its students.
+Since completion, the BMX Pump Track has given the Outdoor Education Centre the provision to help develop life skills and confidence building among its students.

 Client: Staffordshire Education Trust